G20 leaders offer little new on climate ahead of COP26 | Science-Environment

 Leaders of the Group of 20 major economies agreed on a final statement on Sunday that urges "meaningful and effective" action to limit global warming but offers few concrete commitments.

-The statement represented "half-measures" rather than "concrete urgent action", one non-governmental organisation said.
-The result of days of tough negotiation among diplomats leaves huge work to be done at a broader UN climate summit https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18 in Scotland, to where most of the G20 leaders will fly directly from Rome, and disappointed climate activists.
+The result of days of tough negotiation among diplomats leaves huge work to be done at a broader UN COP26 climate summit https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18 in Scotland, to where most of the G20 leaders will fly directly from Rome, and disappointed climate activists https://www.reuters.com/world/europe/thousands-demonstrate-rome-g20-discuss-climate-2021-10-30.
+UN Secretary-General Antonio Guterres, who warned on Friday that the world was rushing headlong towards climate disaster, said the Rome summit neither fulfilled his hopes nor buried them.

+"While I welcome the #G20's recommitment to global solutions, I leave Rome with my hopes unfulfilled — but at least they are not buried," he said in a tweet.
+"Onwards to #COP26 in Glasgow to keep the goal of 1.5 degrees alive and to implement promises on finance and adaptation for people & planet."

 CONSEQUENCES OF INACTION The leaders only recognised "the key relevance" of halting net emissions "by or around mid-century", a phrase that removed the 2050 date seen in previous versions of the final statement so as to make the target less specific.